 If the call to tpdequeue() failed and tperrno(5) is set to TPEDIAGNOSTIC, a value indicating the reason for failure is returned in ctl->diagnostic.
-The valid codes for ctl->diagnostic include those for tpenqueue() described in "TPQCTL Structure" on page 3-5 (except for QMENOSPACE and QMERELEASE) and the following additional codes.
+The valid codes for ctl->diagnostic include those for tpenqueue() described in TPQCTL Structure (except for QMENOSPACE and QMERELEASE) and the following additional codes.